tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 analysis (ORA) methods, such as Fisher’s exact and hypgeometric distribution tests, the query is usually a list of unranked gene identifiers (Falcon and Gentleman 2007).
-In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query score ranked lists (*e.g.* all genes profiled by an assay) and assess whether annotation catetories are more highly enriched among the highest ranking genes compared to random rankings (Subramanian et al. 2005; Sergushichev 2016; Duan et al. 2020).
-The sets in both the query and the annotation databases can be composed of genes, proteins and even compounds.
+In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query a score ranked lists (*e.g.* all genes profiled by an assay) and assess whether annotation catetories are more highly enriched among the highest ranking genes in the list compared to random rankings (Subramanian et al. 2005; Sergushichev 2016; Duan et al. 2020).
+The sets in both the query and the annotation databases can be composed of genes, proteins, compounds or other factors.
 For simplicity, the term gene sets is used throughtout this text.

 ## Functional Annotations Systems